KevinConti/kevinconti/content/blog/my-best-advice-for-founders/my-best-advice-for-founders.md

 Imagine I were to give you the piece of advice, "Stop eating vegetables, they give you cancer.
 I can show you 1,000 people who ate vegetables and got cancer, and 1,000 people who only ate meat and didn't get cancer."
 Would you take my advice?

 Hopefully not.
-You know that, in the world, there are so many millions of people.
+You know that, in the world, there are many millions of people.
 1,000 is a large number, but it is still too small to be of statistical significance.

+To avoid survivorship bias, we also need to look at the people who ate meat and did get cancer, as well as the people who ate veggies and didn't.
+Once you did that, you'd probably conclude that I'm out of my mind and never talk to me again.

-Even if it was, what's to say these two things aren't just correlated?
+Even if there was statistical significance, what's to say these two things aren't just correlated?
 There are hundreds of reasons why these could be true:

 * People who eat only meat are unique individuals, and a health-focused, thus making cancer less-likely
 * People who only eat meat tend to live in certain areas that have fewer cases of cancer